SVMAC: Unsupervised 3D Human Pose Estimation from a Single Image with Single-view-multi-angle Consistency: Abstract

 \section{Abstract}

-Recovering 3D human pose from 2D joints is a highly unconstrained problem, especially without any video or multi-view information.
-We present an unsupervised GAN-based model to recover 3D human pose from 2D joint locations extracted from a single image.
-Our model uses a GAN to learn the mapping of distribution from 2D poses to 3D poses, not the simple 2D-3D correspondence.
-Considering the reprojection constraint, our model can estimate the camera so that we can reproject the estimated 3D pose to the original 2D pose.
-Based on this reprojection method, we can rotate and reproject the generated pose to get our "new" 2D pose and then use a weight sharing generator to estimate the "new" 3D pose and a "new" camera.
-Through the above estimation process, we can define the single-view-multi-angle consistency loss during training to simulate multi-view consistency, which means the 3D poses and cameras estimated from two angles of a single view should be able to be mixed to generate rich 2D reprojections, and the 2D reprojections reprojected from the same 3D pose should be consistent.
-The experimental results on Human3.6M show that our method outperforms all the state-of-the-art methods, and results on MPI-INF-3DHP show that our method outperforms state-of-the-art by approximately 15.0\%.
+Recovering 3D human pose from 2D joints is still a challenging problem, especially without any 3D annotation, video information, or multi-view information.
+In this paper, we present an unsupervised GAN-based model consisting of multiple weight-sharing generators to estimate a 3D human pose from a single image without 3D annotations.
+In our model, we introduce single-view-multi-angle consistency (SVMAC) to significantly improve the estimation performance.
+With 2D joint locations as input, our model estimates a 3D pose and a camera simultaneously.
+During training, the estimated 3D pose is rotated by random angles and the estimated camera projects the rotated 3D poses back to 2D.
+The 2D reprojections will be fed into weight-sharing generators to estimate the corresponding 3D poses and cameras, which are then mixed to impose SVMAC constraints to self-supervise the training process.
+The experimental results show that our method outperforms the state-of-the-art unsupervised methods on Human 3.6M and MPI-INF-3DHP.
+Moreover, qualitative results on MPII and LSP show that our method can generalize well to unknown data.